bobmanary/crysco/README.md

 ## Potential improvements

  * Update libcap and libseccomp wrappers to have similar API styles
+   * And make the codebase look less like a C program in general
  * Investigate interaction of pty, TIOCSTI blocking, and BusyBox shells
+ * Add support for overlay FS (for putting a mutable layer over top of immutable base directories)
  * Add options for managing environment variables
  * Handle missing container root gracefully
+ * Linux networking